the story of agape moms

 agape moms is a stirring god does in us first

 While on my usual running route back in the Fall of 2015, I had an unusual encounter when God stopped me in my tracks.
 As I often ran while worshipping to my favorite music, heart overflowing with joy, life full of purpose and eternal hope, it was gut-wrenching to look at the homes I was passing that represented lives of many who live without hope in Jesus- what a contrast I was to them as I ran only a few yards from their doorsteps.

-As I jogged the familiar trails and streets, I often prayed for the community, for people to know Jesus, for them to come to my church, for the Holy Spirit to move, and my prayers often moved me to tears.
+As I jogged the familiar trails and streets, I often prayed for my community, for people to know Jesus, for them to come to my church, and my prayers often moved me to tears.
 I genuinely wanted people to come to my church and for their lives to change for God’s glory, but this one particular run was different.
 God interrupted my earnest prayers, and he turned the focus straight to me... and my run suddenly slowed to a walk.
 I stopped, and leaned into what God was speaking to my heart out of His truth I had absorbed after years of being in church, and yet still lacked faithful action in this area.

 My prayers turned from general and outward, to extremely personal and inward.
 God wanted me to move with the same two feet I was running with towards people on behalf of Him, to reach across chasms that were actually only driveways wide, and He wanted it all to occur outside the walls of my church building.